ktjayamanna/redis-for-numpy/README.md

-Each element of a vector set can be optionally associated with a JSON string in order to use the `FILTER` option of `VSIM` to filter elements by scalars (see the hybrid search section for more information).
+Each element of a vector set can be optionally associated with a JSON string in order to use the `FILTER` option of `VSIM` to filter elements by scalars (see the filtered search section for more information).
 This command can set, update (if already set) or delete (if you set to an empty string) the associated JSON attributes of an element.